 For instance, in the overhead squat, if you don’t have sufficient shoulder mobility, there will be added strain and stress on the shoulder joints.
 And you’ll be working that much harder in the movement, wasting precious energy that could be better used for more reps and faster times.

 By addressing your shoulder mobility, you’ll not only be safer, but you’ll also be able to go further with the exercise.

 Here are some resources to help you with your shoulder mobility:

 - Causes and Solutions for Shoulder Pain – This articles’s got everything you need to know about why you’ve got issues in your shoulders, and how to fix those issues (including exercises for strength, flexibility, and motor control)

-- Performance Shoulder Mobility Course – This free mini-course will take you through a shoulder mobility routine to address the most common shoulder impingements.
-These exercises can easily be practiced before your WOD.
+- Daily Shoulder Mobility Routine–This free shoulder mobility routine addresses the most common shoulder impingements, and these exercises can easily be practiced before your WOD.

 It’s Not Only About the Reps – Another Way to Make Progress With Your CrossFit Training

 There’s no question that seeing your total reps increasing is one of the simplest ways to know that you’re making progress.
 But it’s not necessarily the best way.

 As we’ve touched on already, even if your mobility restrictions are holding you back, you can compensate with most movements so that you can hit the reps you want to.